CTCC’s 2019 Project of the Year renews Cranberry’s library

 “We want to create a hub,” Library Director Leslie Pallotta said, explaining her interest in the makerspace idea.
 “We want people to see it.
 We want people to use it.
 People will have their curiosity peaked right away as they walk in: ‘Hey!
 What’s going on over there?
 Is that something I can do?’ ”

 While creating a library makerspace will be the signature component of CTCC’s 2019 project, it is not the only one.
 Other library upgrades are also included.
-Among them: sliding doors to make the space more accessible, energy-efficient lighting, new carpeting, and an RFID system for tracking the library’s circulating collection.
+Among them: ADA entry doors to make the space more accessible, energy-efficient lighting, new carpeting, and much more.

 Click below for Donor Options